Huang-3/Celeb-reID/README.md

   publisher={IEEE}
 }

+@inproceedings{huang2021clothing,
+  title={Clothing status awareness for long-term person re-identification}, author={Huang, Yan and Wu, Qiang and Xu, JingSong and Zhong, Yi and Zhang, ZhaoXiang}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={11895--11904}, year={2021}
+}

 @inproceedings{huang2019celebrities,
   title={Celebrities-ReID: A Benchmark for Clothes Variation in Long-Term Person Re-Identification}, author={Huang, Yan and Wu, Qiang and Xu, Jingsong and Zhong, Yi},